YouQam/tictactoe-cloud/README.md

 # tictactoe-cloud
 The project is a <b>tic tac toe</b> game for two players.
 It allows a user to play with anyone in the world in real time.
 The application consists of both front end side built using Ionic cross-platform framework and [backend side](https://github.com/YouQam/tictactoe-cloud-backend) developed using nodeJS and containerized into a docker container.
-It's implementation been tested using both android & iOS devices.
+It's implementation has been tested using both android & iOS devices.

 ## Installation and Usage
 - Clone/download the repo